s10th24b/HJSNS/README.md

 - [ ] Add OkHttp to Control Retrofit Easier
 - [ ] Make Service Asynchronous with RxJava & Other Rx's
 - [ ] Add Infinite Scroll to Receive More Data
-- [ ] Preserve Data When Screen Rotates
+- [ ] Save UI State with LifeCycle(Preserve Data When Screen Rotates, Listener Restoration)

 ----------------
 ### Small To-do List